 That means far from being a burden to Maryland’s business community, wage theft reform would be a boon for industry, by leveling the economic playing field.
 I’m running for the House of Delegates to champion common-sense reforms like wage theft, because I believe it is an issue that nearly all Marylanders can agree on.

-Melissa Wells is a Democratic candidate for the Maryland House of Delegates in District 40.
+The writer is a Democratic candidate for the Maryland House of Delegates in District 40.